ZF Automotive U.S., Inc. v. Luxshare, Ltd.: Opinion of the Court

 The Court held that a "foreign or international tribunal" should be a tribunal belonging to a foreign nation.
 The Court accepted that the broad definition of "tribunal" might encompass private adjudicatory bodies, but the phrase "foreign or international" preceding the word "tribunal" has a governmental connotation, which shows that the tribunal should have sovereign authority conferred by a nation.
 Therefore, Justice Barrett wrote, "foreign tribunals" and "international tribunals" complement each other.
 The former is a tribunal imbued with governmental authority by one nation, and the latter is a tribunal imbued with governmental authority by multiple nations.

 The Court regarded its interpretation of §1782 as consistent with congress antecedents and added that extending §1782 to include private dispute resolution bodies might cause "tension" with the Federal Arbitration Act (FAA), as §1782 permits a larger scope of discovery than the FAA does.

 The Court concluded thus (at page 16):

 "In sum, only a governmental or intergovernmental adjudicative body constitutes a “foreign or international tribunal” under §1782.
 Such bodies are those that exercise governmental authority conferred by one nation or multiple nations.
 Neither the private commercial arbitral panel in the first case nor the ad hoc arbitration panel in the second case qualifies."

 The Court (at page 15) left open the possibility that some investor-state arbitrations might qualify as foreign tribunals, on a case by case basis, holding as follows:

 "None of this forecloses the possibility that sovereigns might imbue an ad hoc arbitration panel with official authority.
 Governmental and intergovernmental bodies may take many forms, and we do not attempt to prescribe how they should be structured.
 The point is only that a body does not possess governmental authority just because nations agree in a treaty to submit to arbitration before it.
 The relevant question is whether the nations intended that the ad hoc panel exercise governmental authority.
 And here, all indications are that they did not."

+Subsequent caselaw

+Following ZF, in In re Alpene 2022 WL 15497008 (Oct.
+27, 2022), the Eastern District of New York held that section 1782 discovery was not available in relation to an investor-State arbitration conducted under the auspices of the International Centre for the Settlement of Investment Disputes (ICSID).
+The Court found that there was “insufficient support” for the argument that Malta and China (the two relevant States) had “intended to imbue the ICSID arbitration panel with government authority".

+The Southern District of New York reached the same conclusion as to an ICSID arbitral panel in In Re: Application of Webuild S.p.A. and Sacyr S.A.
+2022 WL 17807321 (Dec.
+19, 2022).